-1. Questioner: Councillor Barry Macleod-Cullinane

-Question: "Can you explain your decision to factor a 2% assumption for inflation into the budget given that the Bank of England's February inflation report predicts inflation has a 100% chance of being above 2% for the entirety of 2011?"

-Answer: I think Councillor Macleod-Cullinane must be suffering from repetitive question syndrome since he asked the same question at the February Cabinet.
+- 1. Questioner: Councillor Barry Macleod-Cullinane - Asked of: Councillor Bill Stephenson (Leader of the Council and Portfolio Holder for Finance and Business Transformation) - Question: "Can you explain your decision to factor a 2% assumption for inflation into the budget given that the Bank of England's February inflation report predicts inflation has a 100% chance of being above 2% for the entirety of 2011?" - Answer: I think Councillor Macleod-Cullinane must be suffering from repetitive question syndrome since he asked the same question at the February Cabinet.
 I will give him the same very comprehensive answer which I gave him in writing just in case he has not quite understood everything.